While the protocol AH is an authentication protocol, the ESP protocol provides authentication and encryption too.

 Symmetric encryption advantage is the speed, a permanent interaction between two devices permanently authenticating with asymmetric encryption would be slow.
 IPSEC integrates both of them, first the asymmetric encryption authenticates and establishes a safe connection between the devices using protocols IKE and AH and then it changes to symmetric encryption to keep the connection speed, the SSL protocol also integrates both asymmetric and symmetric encryptions but SSL or TLS belong to higher layer of the IP protocol, that’s why IPSEC can be used for TCP or UDP (you can also use SSL or TLS but is not the norm).

-Using IPSEC is an example of the need to add additional support to our kernel to be used as explained in a previous article on the Linux Kernel.
-You can implement IPSEC on Linux with strongSwan, on Debian and Ubuntu systems you can type:
+Using IPSEC is an example of the need to add additional support to our kernel; you can implement IPSEC on Linux with strongSwan, on Debian and Ubuntu systems you can type:

 An article was also published on VPN services including IPSEC easy to setup on Ubuntu.